100 Years of Public Health

 Mark A. McDonnell became the Health Commissioner in June of 2000.
 Mr. McDonnell was a Registered Sanitarian with a Master of Science degree in Preventive Medicine.
 During his tenure the health district experienced an influx on infrastructure dollars following the attacks of 9/11/2001.
 In the fall of that same year, health districts across the country were called to respond to “white powder” incidents presumably anthrax.
 Over the years, the health district faced new emerging disease threats from Monkeypox, West Nile Virus, SARS and H1N1.
 Mr. McDonnell retired June 30, 2013.

 Melissa Howell, MS, MBA, MPH, RN, RS became Health Commissioner July 1, 2013.
 Her background includes 20 years of combined experience in nursing, environmental, public health leadership and finance.
-Ms. Howell focused on organizational culture and leadership development as part of Accreditation and she penned the first strategic plan to improve agency effectiveness and health outcomes.
+Ms. Howell focused on organizational culture and leadership development as part of Accreditation, and she penned the first strategic plan to improve agency effectiveness and health outcomes.
 By late 2013, the health district had a dental clinic operating again and had contracted with several private insurance companies to provide service for reproductive health, prenatal, child and immunization clinics.
-Electronic Medical Records were introduced, and credit cards were being accepted as well as internet sales of birth abstracts.
+Electronic Medical Records were introduced, and credit cards were being accepted as well as online sales of birth abstracts (certificates).